BazzaCuda/MinimalistMediaPlayerX/_resources/resource_mdTabbing.md

 <br />
 <br />
 - both keys can be held down for rapid repeat
-- the number of seconds skipped is reported in the Notification Area in the bottom right corner
+- the number of seconds skipped is reported in the [Notification Area](Notification_Area)
 - you can also rapidly "scrub"/"jog" through the audio or video file - see the second table below
 <br />
 <br />